Tesco knocks down Britain's FTSE after record loss

 LONDON, April 22 Britain's top share index fell on Wednesday, knocked by falls in supermarket Tesco after it reported one of the biggest losses in UK corporate history, and by heavy declines in banking stocks.

-Shares in Tesco closed down 5.2 percent, at the bottom of the FTSE 100, after Britain's biggest retailer plunged to an annual loss of 6.4 billion pounds ($9.5 billion) and failed to provide details about the planned disposal of assets such as its data-gathering arm Dunnhumby.
+Shares in Tesco were down 4.6 percent, at the bottom of the FTSE 100, after Britain's biggest retailer plunged to an annual loss of 6.4 billion pounds ($9.5 billion) and failed to provide details about the planned disposal of assets such as its data-gathering arm Dunnhumby.

 "Tesco's review of Dunnhumby is 'well-advanced', but there is no concrete news on its future or indeed the future of any of Tesco's other operating assets," analysts at Barclays said in a note.